 - may create barriers for entities to conduct work to repair and replace leaking natural gas pipelines or distribution systems.

 (Sec.
-27) DOT shall lead and establish an Aliso Canyon Task Force to:
+31) The Department of Energy shall lead and establish an Aliso Canyon Natural Gas Leak Task Force to:

 - analyze the cause and contributing factors of the Aliso Canyon natural gas leak;